-In my bachelor thesis I put a focus on design with social impact in the context of smart cities.
+In my bachelor's thesis I put a focus on design with social impact in the context of smart cities.

 When researching current efforts on this topic I found the field highly occupied by big companies rather than creative minds and bottom-up initiatives.
 This leads to constructions where cities which ask big companies for help with their smart city plans get finalized solution together with the potential problems in response.
 This often comes with a huge price-tag and not much room for user centred design or even innovation.